-The portion of eastern Kansas including the site lies in the Osage Cuestas section of the Osage Plains Physiographic Subprovince, a part of the Central Lowland Physiographic Province, Figure A-2.
-The Osage Cuestas are composed of a subparallel series of northeast-southwest trending, eastward facing escarpments, or cuestas.
+The portion of eastern Kansas including the site lies in the Osage the Central Lowland Physiographic Province, Figure A-2.
+The Osage trending, eastward facing escarpments, or cuestas.
 The valleys between the ridges are generally flat to gently rolling.
-The cuestas are invariably underlain by resistant Pennsylvanian age limestones; whereas, the intervening valleys are underlain by more easily eroded Pennsylvanian age shales, sandstones and siltstones.
-These rock units, composed of strata of the Pennsylvanian System of the Upper Paleozoic, normally dip to the west and northwest off the Ozark Dome in Missouri at approximately 20 ft per mile (less than 1 percent).
-They are designated sequentially
+The cuestas are in variably underlain by resistant Pennsylvanian age limestones; whereas, the intervening valleys are underlain by more easily eroded Pennsylvanian age shales, sandstones and siltstones.
+These rock units, composed of strata of the Pennsylvanian System of the Upper Paleozoic, normally dip to the west and northwest off the Ozark Dome in Missouri at approximately